 To ensure that exterior storage compartment doors have latched properly, press firmly on the bottom edges of the doors with the palms of your hands while twisting latches.

-TOOL AND LADDER STORAGE
+TOOL STORAGE

-The roof ladder extension and various supplied tools are stored in clips on the walls of one or two of the exterior storage compartments.
-The following photo(s) show typical tools and arrangements.
+Various tools supplied with your coach are stored in clips on the walls of one or more of the exterior storage compartments.